 When it comes to B2B branding, many marketers strive to find innovation and inspiration.
 Numerous questions arise about how to tell a brand’s story correctly and then get the world to perceive it that way.
-The most successful brands are those that elicit an emotional response upon seeing a visual representation of the brand.
-Not because a logo is associated with the brand but because an experience is attached to it.
+The most successful brands are those that elicit an emotional response upon seeing a visual representation of the brand—not because a logo is associated with the brand but because an experience is attached to it.

-Here are 5 quick B2B branding tips to think about when creating a new brand or to use to enhance an existing brand:
+Here are 5 quick B2B branding tips to think about when creating a new brand, or to use to enhance an existing brand:

-- Let your brand and corporate identity work together.
+1. Let your brand and corporate identity work together.

-According to Forbes, “Put simply, your “brand” is what your prospect thinks of when they hear your brand name.
+According to Forbes, “Put simply, your 'brand' is what your prospect thinks of when they hear your brand name.
 Your brand name exists objectively; people can see it.
 It’s fixed.
 But your brand exists only in someone’s mind.”

-- Define your brand internally before promoting it externally.
+2. Define your brand internally before promoting it externally.

 The story behind your brand is what makes your company unique; it is the foundation and the evolution of your business.
 Learn it, live it and then breathe it.
-Teach your sales people how to tell the story of your business not just sell a product or service.
+Teach your sales people how to tell the story of your business, not just sell a product or service.

-Does your brand have consistency and clear repetitive messaging?
+Does your brand have consistency and clear messaging?
 When you start to get tired of your brand is when your prospects will start to notice it.
 Start strong in your messaging and then keep that momentum going to let your brand begin to speak for itself.